Bruh722/ccjs200/README.md

 * The slides for today's lesson are [here](https://github.com/rwb/ccjs200/blob/main/gfiles/lesson25.pdf).
 * Reminder: Final exam is scheduled for Saturday 5/11/24 from 10:30am-12:30pm.
 You will have the full 2 hours to work on your exam.
 * Today's material is the last new material that will be on the final exam.
 I will work practice problems that cover the range of topics on the final exam in next week's classes (lessons 26 and 27).

+### Lesson 26 - Tuesday 5/7/24

+* Reminder: Final exam is scheduled for Saturday 5/11/24 from 10:30am-12:30pm.
+You will have the full 2 hours to work on your exam.
+* This week we will be working on practice problems in preparation for the final exam.
+* Today's practice problems are [here](https://github.com/rwb/ccjs200/blob/main/gfiles/final-practice1.pdf).